François Gérard

-François Pascal Simon Gérard ([fʁɑ̃swa paskal simɔ̃ ʒeʁaʁ], 4 May 1770 – 11 January 1837), titled as Baron Gérard in 1809, was a prominent French painter.
+François Pascal Simon Gérard ([fʁɑ̃swa paskal simɔ̃ ʒeʁaʁ], 4 May 1770 – 11 January 1837), titled as Baron Gérard in 1809, was a French painter.
 He was born in Rome, where his father occupied a post in the house of the French ambassador, and his mother was Italian.

+A student of Jacques-Louis David, he became one of the leading painters of the First French Empire (1804 - 1815) and the Bourbon Restoration (1815 - 1830).
+Court painter to Emperor Napoleon and later First Painter to Kings Louis XVIII and Charles X, Gérard enjoyed immense renown—not only in France, but across Europe.
+Nicknamed “the painter of kings, the king of painters,” he was indeed the portraitist of choice for every European royal family.
+His salon, one of the most celebrated of its time, welcomed the era’s most eminent figures.

 After he was made a baron of the Empire in 1809 by Emperor Napoleon, he was known formally as Baron Gérard.